menehune23/sol/README.md

 **Structured**: Sol's letters are born from structures called [starbursts](#starbursts) which help make Sol easy to learn.

-**Orthographic**: Each of Sol's letters makes exactly one sound, and no two symbols make the same sound.
+**Orthographic**: Each of Sol's letters always makes exactly one sound, regardless of context, and no two letters make the same sound.

 **Letterset**: While Sol is technically an "alphabet," the more general term "letterset" was chosen to distance Sol from the expectations of conventional alphabets.